abhic137/Docker-useful-commands/README.md

 Here's an example of how to use an entrypoint script

-    Create a new directory for your project and navigate to it.
+- Create a new directory for your project and navigate to it.
-    Create a file named entrypoint.sh and add the following conten
+- Create a file named entrypoint.sh and add the following content

 bash